 - Security: Windows which leave a wide gap when left open can pose a security risk if you intend to let the fresh air in over night, or air out the house while running errands.

-- Ventilation: It’s important to have windows which allow natural air into a bathroom, to avoid moisture build up from showers, and eventual mould growth.
+- Ventilation: It’s important to have windows that allow natural air into a bathroom, to avoid moisture build up from showers, and eventual mould growth.

 - Design: Outdated designs and materials can devalue the space to real estate agents and prospective buyers.